sebastianhaeni/leaddev-london-2024/README.md

 ## Books

 - Communication Patterns: A Guide for Developers and Architects
-- RESILIENT MANAGEMENT, Lara Hogan, 2019
+- RESILIENT MANAGEMENT, Lara Hogan
-- The Engineering Leader: Strategies for Scaling Teams and Yourself, Cate Huston, 2024
+- The Engineering Leader: Strategies for Scaling Teams and Yourself, Cate Huston
 - The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change
 - Radical Candor: How to Get What You Want by Saying What You Mean
 - The Making of a Manager: What to Do When Everyone Looks to You